namekulero/Quiz4/README.md

 between the view and model.
 The last class we implemented was the view, where all we implemented were the messages in console and the reading of the user inputs.

+Created by Jose Daniel Montero Gutierrez and Santiago Antolinez